 Why This Matters For Land Routes

 Poi Pet is the route many travelers think of when they search for Bangkok to Siem Reap by bus.
 Cham Yeam / Koh Kong is common for Thailand to southwest Cambodia routes.
-Those names appearing in older articles or maps does not mean the current eVisa form will accept them.
+Those names appearing in older articles or maps do not mean they currently accept eVisa entry.

 For an eVisa, the port selected in the application should match the entry plan.
-If your bus route crosses at a port you cannot select, stop before payment and confirm the route.
+If your bus route crosses at a port that does not currently accept eVisa entry, stop before payment and confirm the visa option and route with official sources.
 Do not rely on a bus operator's generic "Cambodia visa" wording unless it clearly explains which visa type and entry point it means.

 Three Practical Choices

-For travelers who want to keep the eVisa path, the cleanest option is to enter through a port that the current form allows, such as KTI, SAI, Bavet, Tropaeng Kreal, or Sihanoukville International Airport.
+For travelers who want to keep the eVisa path, the cleanest option is to enter through a port that the official list currently marks Yes for eVisa entry: KTI, SAI, Bavet, Tropaeng Kreal, or Sihanoukville International Airport.

 2. Rework the Thailand-Cambodia itinerary.